 Extremes of fashion such as dying hair, tram lines in hair and Mohican haircuts are not permitted.
 Long hair and fringes must be tied back or held away from the face so that it does not interfere with the children’s learning.
 We encourage long hair to be tied back at all times as this restricts the spread of head lice.

 Nail varnish is NOT allowed.

 We discourage the wearing of sunglasses in the playground during playtimes (for health and safety reasons) as we believe a cap is sufficient.

-PE kit is a white polo shirt and dark shorts (navy blue, black or grey).
-It is a good idea to include a pair of plain navy blue, black or grey joggers (no logos) in your child’s P.E. bag for when they are on the playground to protect their knees.
+It is a good idea to send a pair of plain navy blue, black or grey jogger (no logos) with your child for when they are on the junior playground to protect their knees.

 Year 3, 4 or 5 go swimming every week.
-(More information will follow).
+Information will be distributed about this nearer the time.
 Costumes must be of a one-piece design (no bikinis) or “traditional” swimming trunks (no board shorts).
-The school and swimming instructors prefer children not to wear goggles, however if you feel your child needs to wear these, the school will not accept responsibility for any injury or accident caused by the use of goggles.
+The school and swimming instructors prefer children not to wear goggles.
+However, if you feel your child needs to wear these, the school will not accept responsibility for any injury or accident caused using goggles.